New information on Social Security Disability by: Damian Paletta

 “The economic recession and slow and weak recovery combined with the perceived ease with gaining benefits in federal disability programs has led many individuals who are not disabled to apply for benefits,” read a letter signed by Rep. James Lankford (R., Okla.) and two other lawmakers to SSA acting commissioner Carolyn Colvin this month.
 Rep. Lankford chairs an oversight subcommittee that monitors Social Security.

 The union that represents many of the judges complains that the change will strip them of independence and open the process to political meddling.
 The judges are selected by the agency after a screening process, and their jobs tend to focus exclusively on hearing disability appeals and deciding whether or not to award benefits.
-In all, the judicial corps decides several hundred thousand cases each year.
+In all, the judicial corps decide several hundred thousand cases each year.

 Many judges also say they have faced constant pressure from senior officials to move cases in recent years, and many have responded by approving a large number of cases, according to interviews with several judges.
 The process was known within the agency as “paying down the backlog.”